Plasma-Modding/Plasma-Custom-Nodes/README.md

 # Plasma-Custom-Nodes
-A library to unify and slightly streamline the process of adding custom nodes into Plasma
+A library to unify and streamline the process of adding custom nodes into Plasma

 # Create a custom node using this Library
 *Note: This library requires that its methods are called before `[Assembly-CSharp.dll]Holder.Awake` so make sure the mod entry is happening at least prior to that*